Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 #### Required: Session ID (`session`)

 The session identifier is chosen by the client and must be used consistently by the client to resume an earlier session.
+For fishes this will usually be the fish id.

 :::info
 If the the `where` filter changes, a new session will be created regardless of the existance of a session with the same ID.